lit/lit-element/docs/_guide/styles.md

 #### Define styles inline in a style block {#inline}

+We recommend using static styles to style LitElement components.
+However, in some cases you may want to evaluate and apply styles per instance, rather than to all instances

 You can also style a shadow root by including inline styles in your element template.

 We still recommend static styles, but in some cases you may want to vary the CSS per-element.
-One way to do this is with bindings in `<style>` elements.
+One way to do this is with bindings in an inline `<style>` element.

 <div class="alert alert-warning">

-**this will not work with shadow DOM polyfills like ShadyCSS** this won't work with shadyCsss.
+**Inline styles won't update in ShadyCSS**.
+The limitations of the ShadyCSS polyfill this won't work with shadyCsss.

 </div>